- Places to Explore

 Marathon is a bustling town, at least compared with other communities in the Keys.
 As it leaves something to be desired in the charm department, Marathon will probably not be your first choice of places to stay.
 But there are a number of good dining options, so you'll definitely want to stop for a bite even if you're just passing through on the way to Key West.

-Outside of Key West, Marathon has the most historic attractions, which merit a visit, along with its Sombrero Beach.
-Fishing, diving, and boating are the main events here.
-It throws tarpon tournaments in April and May, more fishing tournaments in June and September, a seafood festival in March, and lighted boat parades around the winter holidays.
+If you stop a while, you'll find Marathon has the most historic attractions outside of Key West, and the well-worth-visiting Sombrero Beach—though fishing, diving, and boating are the main events here.
+The town throws tarpon tournaments in April and May, more fishing tournaments in June and September, a seafood festival in March, and lighted boat parades around the winter holidays.

 Marathon at a Glance